fvwmorg/fvwmorg.github.io/Wiki/Panels/HoverButtons/index.md

 ---
-layout : wiki
+layout: wiki
-title : HoverButton
+title: HoverButton
-type : noshow
+type: noshow
-weight : 500
+weight: 500
-description : |
+description: |
   HoverButton is a set of functions to create a FvwmButton with an Icon that will hover above the dock when the mouse is over the Button.